AxelEricsson/MachineLearning/README.md

 clean_train<- clean_missing(dataTraining)
 clean_Validation <- clean_missing(dataValidation)

-Since certain values contain information which is not necessary for prediction such as time-stamp values and user information.
+Since certain values contain information which is not necessary for prediction,such as, time-stamp values and user information.
 The user information is not necessary since we are aggregating data, and we are not training the data against any specific user.
 Side note - (individual user information would be interesting for calibration purposes to generate a cleaner signal/noise ratio)